"How will the image of America change with the election of

 to international causes, both privately and through government programs.

-The invasion of Iraq under a false pretense and the images of
+The invasion of Iraq under a false pretense (see

-a had built abroad through a century of toil, sacrifice and
+America had built abroad through a century of toil, sacrifice and

 generous aid, for we too have become a country that launches unjustified